drchristinee1/finops-as-a-service-platform/README.md

 # FinOps as a Service Platform

 ## Overview
+This repository demonstrates how FinOps can be designed and operated as a scalable internal platform aligned to modern cloud environments.
 Most FinOps teams focus on reporting cloud costs.

 This platform reimagines FinOps as a **product and service**, enabling engineering, finance, and product teams to: